zabbix/zabbix/templates/db/mysql_odbc/README.md

 GRANT REPLICATION CLIENT,PROCESS,SHOW DATABASES,SHOW VIEW ON *.* TO 'zbx_monitor'@'%';
 ```

-For more information, please see MySQL documentation https://dev.mysql.com/doc/refman/8.0/en/grant.html.
+For more information, please see MySQL documentation: https://dev.mysql.com/doc/refman/8.0/en/grant.html.

 2. Set the username and password in the host macros `{$MYSQL.USER}` and `{$MYSQL.PASSWORD}` if they are not already specified in the `odbc.ini` configuration file for ODBC monitoring.

 Optionally, it is possible to customize the template:
-- Discovery of tables is disabled by default.
-To enable table discovery, change the value of macro `{$MYSQL.TABLE.NAMES.MATCHES}` to the name of a single table, or use a regex string to include multiple tables.
+- The discovery of tables is disabled by default.
+To enable table discovery, change the value of the macro `{$MYSQL.TABLE.NAMES.MATCHES}` to the name of a single table, or use a regex string to include multiple tables.
-You can also add an additional context macro `{$MYSQL.TABLE.NAMES.MATCHES:<dbname>}` for specific databases to precisely control which tables should be discovered.
+- You can also add an additional context macro `{$MYSQL.TABLE.NAMES.MATCHES:<dbname>}` for specific databases to precisely control which tables should be discovered.
-To exclude certain tables from discovery, change the value of macro `{$MYSQL.TABLE.NAMES.NOT_MATCHES}` to the name of a single table, or use a regex string to exclude multiple tables.
+- To exclude certain tables from discovery, change the value of the macro `{$MYSQL.TABLE.NAMES.NOT_MATCHES}` to the name of a single table, or use a regex string to exclude multiple tables.
-You can also add an additional context macro `{$MYSQL.TABLE.NAMES.NOT_MATCHES:<dbname>}` for specific databases to precisely control which tables should be excluded.
+- You can also add an additional context macro `{$MYSQL.TABLE.NAMES.NOT_MATCHES:<dbname>}` for specific databases to precisely control which tables should be excluded.

 ### Macros used